 - Drinks at the Royal Standard, 1 Sheldon Street, CR0 1SS.

 - Accessibility: A step to get in, possibly another step to get to seating and toilets (depending on where we find space).
 Small, narrow spaces inside.

 - Dinner at Galicia, 269–273 High Street, CR0 1QH.

 - Accessibility: Step-free to get in, to get to the seating, and to get to the accessible toilet.
 Vegetarian options are present but sparse.
 They are unsure about their ability to feed vegans.

 - True Croydon, a pervasive game run by Kevan Davis.
 Meet at Uncle Lim’s (see below) from 11am to start at 11:15; we’ll be back there for a wrap-up by around 11:45.

 - Lunch at Uncle Lim’s, 1123–1124 Whitgift Centre Upper Level, CR0 1UZ.
 Vegetarian options available.

 - Accessibility: Step-free via Whitgift Centre lifts.
-Toilets are some way away, also accessed via Centre lifts.
+Toilets (including an accessible one) are some way away, also accessed via Whitgift Centre lifts.